by Hannah Craven

 Where better to find out more about the region than the Carmarthenshire County Museum?
 As you walk around the hall, you’ll learn about the rich history of the county through a collection of art pieces, artefacts, and Welsh costumes.
 Huge restoration works took place during 2020 and 2021, creating an on-site cafe and a learning centre for children.

 Can’t wait to visit?
 Our Carmarthenshire cottages are just what you need for a fun-filled weekend away in Wales.
 From spacious family homes to cosy cottages for two, we’ve got something to suit everyone.
 We’ve even got a whole host of dog-friendly homes and luxury retreats, among many other delightful cottages.
+If you need further inspiration, why not check out our favourite pubs in Carmarthenshire?
 Take a look at our delightful hand-picked selection and start planning your next break with us today!

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!